Legal Insights on Mental Health and Criminal Responsibility in the UK

 6. The court will discuss your mental illness after you are found guilty.
 You will have the right to appeal against the decision if you disagree.

-The MHA provides a legal structure to treat mentally challenged people.
-Its rules are classified into several sections, some of which deal with criminal behaviour.
+The MHA provides a legal structure for mental health and criminal responsibility.
+These Mental health act principles are classified into several sections, some of which deal with criminal behaviour.

 Here is an overview of MHA sections related to criminal justice: